Littlefisher619/QRTools-CTF/README.md

 | ignore     | String    | Ignore warnings then continue             |

 # Example
+We provide a hint.txt for you and you can test with it.
 ```
 qrparse.py xy hint.txt 280
 qrparse.py xy hint.txt 100 ignore